"I don’t want life to imitate art. I want life to be art.”"

 We watched all of Harrison Ford's films in order... so you don't have to!
-Guests include writers from Lucas Films and Supergirl, as well as actors from Comedy Bang!
+Guests include writers from Lucas Films, Supergirl, and Handmaids Tale, as well as actors from Comedy Bang!
 Bang!, Marvel TV & USA's The Sinner!

-My Favorite interview include Richard Schiff (The West Wing), Joanna Gleason (Tony Winner)
+My Favorite interviews include Richard Schiff (The West Wing), Joanna Gleason (Tony Winner)

 I loved talking about:

 Diversity & Inclusivity in the 1990s To Today (A panel discussion)